Australian Women's Land Army: History

-After the war, many women would find themselves relegated to the home once again, as men returned to civilian life, and society returned to a new version of the old status quo.
-However, the example these women set during WWII ignited a confidence in their own and subsequent generations of women that perhaps they could and would like to do more, and perhaps they even deserved to be paid equally for their efforts!

-It would be a few more decades after the end of WWII, and would require the efforts of many more generations of progressive women and like-minded men, before Australian women would achieve equal pay entitlements and their employment rights would be enshrined in legislation like the Sex Discrimination Act.
-Even today, equal pay and women’s rights remain topical issues.
-But for all the battles yet to be fought, it is undeniable that the ingenuity, guts and resilience demonstrated by women during WWII impacted the course of history for the millions of Australians that followed in their footsteps.

 To celebrate the 70th anniversary of the formation, the Australian Government agreed to a range of measures to recognise and thank the 'land army girls' for their commitment and efforts.
 A reception was held in Parliament House on Monday 20 August 2012 which acknowledged those surviving former AWLA members who were able to attend.
 Attendees were presented with a commemorative certificate, a commemorative brooch and a copy of a commemorative history publication of the AWLA.

-For many years after the war little if any acknowledgement was given to the service provided by the AWLA.
 Peggy Williams OAM, a former member of the AWLA led the campaign for proper recognition of all 'land army girls' efforts during the war years.
 This was acknowledged in a speech given by the Prime Minister of Australia at the Parliament House reception marking the 70th anniversary.